Ace Hood

-Antoine Franklin McColister (born May 11, 1988), better known by his stage name Ace Hood, is an American rapper.
-He was born in Port St. Lucie, Florida and raised in Deerfield Beach, Florida.
-He was signed to record producer DJ Khaled's label We the Best Music Group in 2008, in a joint-venture with Def Jam Recordings.
+Antoine Franklin McColister (born May 11, 1988), known professionally Ace Hood, is an American rapper.
+Born in Port St. Lucie and raised in Deerfield Beach, Florida, he was discovered by DJ Khaled and became the first act to sign with his record label, We the Best Music Group, in 2008.
+Released in a joint venture with Def Jam Recordings, his debut studio album, Gutta (2008), was met with moderate critical and commercial reception, but spawned his first Billboard Hot 100 entry, "Ride" (featuring Trey Songz).

-He has released four studio albums with his most successful of which being Blood, Sweat & Tears (2011) and Trials & Tribulations (2013).
-The albums contained his highest-charting singles, "Hustle Hard" and "Bugatti" (featuring Future and Rick Ross), respectively.
-In 2016, McColister announced his departure from We the Best Music and is currently working as an independent artist.
+His second album, Ruthless (2009), was met with similar reception.
+His third and fourth albums, Blood, Sweat & Tears (2011) and Trials & Tribulations (2013), both peaked within the top ten of the Billboard 200.
+The former was led by the single "Hustle Hard", while the latter was led by "Bugatti" (featuring Future and Rick Ross) — which peaked at numbers 60 and 33 on the Billboard Hot 100, respectively.
+McColister then parted ways with We the Best Music in 2016 in favor of an independent career.

 Early life

-Ace Hood was born in Port St. Lucie, Florida, and was raised by his mother, who is of Haitian origin, alongside his younger cousin Ty Barton Jr. in Deerfield Beach, part of Broward County.
+Ace Hood was born in Port St. Lucie, Florida, his mother is of Haitian origin.
+He was raised with his younger cousin Ty Barton Jr. in Deerfield Beach, part of Broward County.
 He graduated from Deerfield Beach High School.
 Following a football injury in the 10th grade, and after realizing he wouldn't be able to go pro, the Broward County native began to seriously consider rapping as a career.
 Hood teamed up with a local group called Dollaz & Dealz and released a single titled "M.O.E." in 2006.
 He also began promoting himself via open mic events and talent shows around town.